eigan/yr-php-library/README.md

 What is this?
 -------------
 This is a php library for the norwegian wheather service yr.no.
-Currently not tested for production.
+Currently in use on a fairly large norwegian site.

 Todo
 ----
-- ~~Support for the other languages (norwegian and nynorsk)~~
-- More documentation
-- ~~Cache lifetime~~
-- Find a better name for the yr class
 - Support for observations
 - Support textual forecasts representations
-- ~~Retrieve time for sunrise and sunset~~

 Requirements
 ------------